jdgonzalez03/jdgonzalez03.github.io/src/pages/works/work1.md

 ---
-title: No working
+title: Freelance Developer
 date: Present
 url: https://github.com/jdgonzalez03
 location: N/A
 org: N/A
-tags: ["FrontEnd", "BackEnd", "Learning ReacJS", "CSS", "HTML", "JavaScript", "NodeJS"]
+tags: ["FrontEnd", "BackEnd", "VueJS", "CSS", "HTML", "JavaScript", "NodeJS"]
 ---

-While I'm not currently employed, I've dedicated significant time to honing my coding skills every day.
-My GitHub repositories serve as a visual representation of my progress, documenting my journey through various languages and frameworks such as ReactJS, ExpressJs, NodeJS, JavaScript, HTML, and CSS
+I have worked on different personal projects to improve my programming skills.
+I focus mainly on Vue.js, but I also have experience with React.js, Arduino, and Python.
+I have built several small applications to practice what I learn and get hands-on experience in frontend development and working with hardware.
+Although I am not currently working, I spend a lot of time every day improving my coding skills.
+My GitHub shows my progress.